Small-group health coverage at a glance

 - As a small-business owner, you’re not required to offer coverage to anyone.

 - No employers – large or small – are required to pay for coverage for employees’ spouses and/or kids.

 - However, if you offer coverage to your employees and their families, and pay for all or most of your employees’ premium – but require them to payroll deduct the full premium to add their families to the plan – you may inadvertently be consigning them to the family glitch.
 That’s because the determination of whether an employer plan is affordable is based only on the employee’s premium, but that affordability designation carries over to any family members who are eligible for the plan.
 The cost to add family members to the plan is not taken into consideration.
 And yet, if your employees’ family members have an option to get coverage through your plan – even if they have to pay the full cost for it themselves – they will be ineligible for premium subsidies in the exchange if your employees’ coverage is considered affordable.

 If your employees’ families end up impacted by the family glitch, they may not have an affordable coverage option at all.
 That’s not to say that small businesses should overextend themselves by paying for employees’ family premiums, but employers should be aware of the family glitch and understand how it works.

 1. Buying options.

 You can buy a small-group plan can directly from an insurance company, via a broker or private exchange, or from the SHOP exchange in your state.
 You may qualify for the Small Business Health Care Tax Credit, if you buy a SHOP plan.
-In states that use Healthcare.gov, SHOP plans are now purchased directly through the insurance companies, or with the help of a SHOP-certified broker.
+In states that use Healthcare.gov, as well as several of the states with their own health insurance exchanges, SHOP plans are now purchased directly through the insurance companies, or with the help of a SHOP-certified broker.

 2. Plans are ACA-compliant.